red-gate/SocV5UserSessions/README.md

 ###### Instructions
 1. Create a branch from `master` called `express-shipping`.
 - Solve the above problem, [or use this SQL](/examples/express-shipping.sql).
-- Use the migrations tab in SQL Source Control to create and commit a migration script covering your change.
+- Use the migrations tab in SQL Source Control to create a migration script covering your change.
+- Commit your migration script.
 - Push to your branch, **don't merge to master yet**.
 - Switch to the `master` branch.

 ### Scottish Independence

-Following a 'Yes' vote in the Scottish independence referendum, you have been asked to change all the customer addresses in our database who's address is in Scotland.
+Following a 'Yes' vote in the Scottish independence referendum, you have been asked to change all the customer addresses in our database whose address is in Scotland.

 Here's how an example address is stored in the database before and after the change: